 How to diagnose a deficiency of magnesium?

 Sans signs and symptoms of low magnesium, how can I find out if I am in a state of deficiency?
 Technically speaking, laboratory values are of little significance.
 That being said, clinically, most conventional lab values of both serum magnesium and red blood cell magnesium levels in clients are routinely either low or low normal.
 This alerts me to the vast number of people that are actually severely magnesium deficient.
 A 24 hour urine test, serum magnesium and/or red-blood cell magnesium blood levels can be run by your provider to determine a need to supplement your magnesium and to ensure you do not have any rare conditions that would make magnesium supplementation dangerous.
 (More information on Functional Blood Analysis).

 Food Sources: Getting your vitamins and minerals from your food is the best and most optimal way to actually supplement anything your body requires.
 So, how can you get magnesium from your foods?
 The best way is to consume a variety of organic whole foods, including whole grains, nuts, seeds and vegetables.
 It is preferable that the food be grown on naturally composted soil.
 As the depletion of the minerals in the soil is a whole other article in its own right…Be on the lookout for any and all “green” veggies you can get your hands on and stuff your face!
 The green color is from chlorophyll, whose main component is magnesium.
 At all costs, avoid all refined and processed foods, especially white sugar and white flour products, as the vital “magnesium” mineral is removed or non-existent.

 Oral / Trans-dermal: However, in replenishing lost stores of magnesium especially with infertility (click here for more info.) employing oral and trans-dermal routes of administration for magnesium supplements can be quite useful.
 Magnesium is available in a variety of forms.
-Most forms of magnesium are poorly absorbed and utilized in the system.
+Most forms of magnesium are poorly absorbed and utilized in the system, so please see a trained practitioner to guide you.